Drew0912/ED8Frida/Readme.md

 - Change behaviour of abnormal status effects turn duration for enemies with the boss flag
     - Remove turn duration limit,
     - Or have the turn duration be 1 lower than normal.
+- Modify values of EVA and ACC gained/lost for Insight/Blind abnormal statuses.

 # Installation